ESMValGroup/ESMValCore/doc/contributing.rst

 Optionally you can skip tests which require additional dependencies for supported diagnostic script languages by adding ``-m 'not installation'`` to the previous command.
+If you are working in a place with a slow internet connection, you may want to skip tests that require an internet connection by adding ``-m 'not online'`` to the command.
 To only run tests from a single file, run the command

 .. code-block:: bash